 - Safety

-- Infrastructure condition (i.e., bridge, pavement, and transit2)
+- Infrastructure condition (i.e., bridge, pavement, and transit)

 - Congestion reduction

 - System reliability

 - Freight movements and economic vitality

 - Environmental sustainability

-2 The collection of transit asset management related data will be closely coordinated with Milton-Freewater Public Transportation and Valley Transit.
+The collection of transit asset management related data will be closely coordinated with Milton-Freewater Public Transportation and Valley Transit.

-Reduced project delivery delays
+• Reduced project delivery delays

-In addition, SFY 2024 activities will focus on the continued analysis of socio-economic forecast data, land use changes, multi-modal transportation data, and recent traffic or technology trends in support of the implementation of the 2045 Plan (Task 8), the completion of the Regional Thoroughfare System Plan (Task 10), and the analysis of high priority transportation topics (Task 15).
-New census data will also require staff to coordinate with FHWA and the State DOTs to smooth the new urban area boundaries and adjust road classifications and designations.
+In addition, SFY 20245 activities will focus on the continued analysis of socio-economic forecast data, land use changes, multi-modal transportation data, and recent traffic or technology trends in support of the implementation of thedeveloping the-204550 Plan (Task 8), the completion of the Regional Thoroughfare System Plan (Task 10), and the analysis of high priority transportation topics (Task 15).
+Following the designation of the new urban area boundaries WSDOT will work with MPOs and RTPOs to update the New census datafederal functional classification designations. will also require staff to coordinate with FHWA and the State DOTs to smooth the new urban area boundaries and adjust road classifications and designations.
 The update to the travel demand model for the 2050 Plan will requirement consulting services.

-Task Budget:\$36,649 (MPO Staff) and \$20,000 (Consultant)Deliverables:Data for Various Studies and Planning Tasks

-Deliverables: Travel Demand Model Update for the 2050 Plan

-Due Date: June 30, 2024

-Support: WWVMPO/SRTPO Associate Planner, TAC, member agency staff, ODOT, and WSDOT.
+Task Budget: \$ 8.880 36,649 (MPO Staff) and \$20,000 (Consultant) Deliverables: Data for Various Studies and Planning Tasks Due Date: Ongoing Deliverables: Travel Demand Model Update for the 2050 Plan Due Date: June 30, 2024 Lead: WWVMPO/SRTPO Executive Director Support: WWVMPO/SRTPO Associate Transportation Planner, TAC, member agency staff, ODOT, and WSDOT.
 Consulting services for the travel demand model update.

-Regulation: 23 CFR 450.324 and 450.326; WAC 468-86-110

-Planning Factor: Economic Vitality, Safety, Security, Mobility, Environment, Integration, Efficiency, the "Planning Factors" Section of this document)

-Preservation, Resiliency, Tourism (as prescribed by 23 CFR 450.306, also referred to in
+Regulation: 23 CFR 450.324 and 450.326; WAC 468-86-110 Planning Factor: Economic Vitality, Safety, Security, Mobility, Environment, Integration, Efficiency, Preservation, Resiliency, Tourism (as prescribed by 23 CFR 450.306, also referred to in the "Planning Factors" Section of this document)